Has the I'm A Celebrity Australia 2026 winner already leaked?

 Filed under news.

-There’s a big change coming to I’m A Celebrity… Get Me Out Of Here!
-Australia 2026, with the show being pre-recorded for the very first time.
-According to New Idea, filming wrapped up on December 23 in South Africa, meaning the final episode has already been filmed.
+I’m A Celebrity… Get Me Out Of Here!
+Australia 2026 is slightly different this year, as it’s pre-recorded, and, with filming wrapped up in December, the final episode has already been filmed.

 “The final three will leave South Africa not knowing who’s won,” the source claimed.
 “Australia will still get to vote, and whichever ending matches the public’s choice is the one that goes to air.”